d3/d3-queue/README.md

 <a href="#queue_abort" name="queue_abort">#</a> <i>queue</i>.<b>abort</b>()

 Aborts any active tasks, invoking each active task’s *task*.abort function, if any.
 Also prevents any new tasks from starting, and immediately invokes the [*queue*.await](#queue_await) or [*queue*.awaitAll](#queue_awaitAll) callback with an error indicating that the queue was aborted.
 See the [introduction](#d3-queue) for an example implementation of an abortable task.
 Note that if your tasks are not abortable, any running tasks will continue to run, even after the await callback has been invoked with the abort error.
-(The await callback will not be invoked again, even when those running tasks succeed or fail.)
+(The await callback is invoked exactly once on abort, and so is not called again when any running, non-abortable tasks subsequently succeed or fail.)

 <a href="#queue_await" name="queue_await">#</a> <i>queue</i>.<b>await</b>(<i>callback</i>)